small-tech/jsdb/README.md

 ```

 After running the above script, take a look at the resulting database table in the `./db/people.js` file.

+(Note: all examples assume that your Node.js project has `"type": "module"` set in its `package.json` file and uses ESM modules.
+Adapt accordingly if you’re using CommonJS.
+Not that as of version 2.0.0, JSDF files are output in ESM, not CommonJS/UMD format.)

 ## JavaScript Data Format (JSDF)